Falcion/Kabal/README.md

 ### License

-Project is under protection of no self-written license: [MIT License](LICENSE.md).
+Project is under protection of self-written license: [Custom LC License](LICENSE.md).

-Documentations and any different modules also are under protection of stated license.
+Documentations and any different modules also are under protection of: [MIT License](https://choosealicense.com/licenses/mit/#).

 ### Contact